Lightning Damage Coverage: What Home Insurance Pays For

 Can I be denied a lightning damage claim?

-Yes, claims can be denied for reasons such as: lack of documentation connecting the damage to a lightning event, pre-existing damage or deferred maintenance, damage attributed to a non-covered surge source, or reporting delays that violate your policy's notice requirements.
-Always document thoroughly, report promptly, and get professional assessments to protect your claim.
+Yes, claims can be denied for reasons such as lack of documentation connecting the damage to a lightning event, pre-existing damage or deferred maintenance, damage attributed to a non-covered surge source, or reporting delays that violate your policy's notice requirements.
+Combining NWS lightning-detection records for your address, an electrician's inspection identifying surge-specific failures, and photo evidence gives you the strongest case for approval.

 Compare Home Insurance Plans in Ohio